 Christopher Dollard is a poet, writer, former chef, musician, and activist from Providence.
 His poetry has appeared in Barrow Street, Cosmonauts Avenue, Gris-Gris, The Little Patuxent Review, The Rappahannock Review, Redactions: Poetry & Poetics, and the Watershed Review; his prose has appeared in Thrive Global and The Washington Post.
-He is a graduate of the Syracuse University MFA Program in Creative Writing, and he lives in Seattle where he works as a copywriter and tries to get lost as often as possible in the nearby mountains.
+He is a graduate of the Syracuse University MFA Program in Creative Writing.
 He also writes about his deep love of baseball on The Poetic Mets.

 “Tuscaloosa” in the Watershed Review